davepinch/pinchy.cc/content/fragments/what-is-reality/reality-is-a-math-field/the-math-fields/i-once-found-the-math-fields-in-a-world-made-of-dust.md

 title: "I once found the math fields in a world made of dust."
 tags:
   - The Math Fields
-  - The world made of dust
+  - The World Made of Dust
 ---